 REQ-CSA_RR-CON-01 The 3GPP management system shall be able to determine the resource requirement for a given communication service requirement.

-REQ-CSA_RR-CON-02 The 3GPP management system shall be able to allocate certain amount of resources for a communication service and configure the 5GC functions to limit the number of users of a given communication service instance.
+REQ-CSA_RR-CON-02 The 3GPP management system shall be able to allocate certain amount of resources for a communication service and configure the 5GC functions to limit the number of users of a given communication service.

 5.1.4 Use case for interaction with core network for service assurance